locomote/tycoon/INSTRUCTIONS.md

 * When you reach $300, a plane is purchased at your airport HQ (beginning airport)

-### Test the mechanics - Click to play

-To test the game mechanics, you can move planes manually between airports, and watch as loyalty and $ increase.
-Manual clicking gives you a way to figure out the rules of the game, and stage decision points for your API.
+## First Steps

 ![LocoBot](/public/images/loco-bot.png)
-## Bot
-To test out your API, a simple client side bot has been written to control a team.
-Click the bot button for the relevant team to enable.
-Yes you can play bot vs bot
+Click the Robot Button for both teams, and see the game mechanics at play. **Your goal is to write an API to replace the Robot on one of the teams.**

 ![LocoBot](/public/images/brain.png)
-## Player APIs
-On each turn, a player can move planes based upon instructions pulled from an external API.
-Enter the APIs endpoint into the relevant teams API textbox (i.e. `http://myhost.com/my_endpoint`), then click on the brain.
+To use your API - enter the API's endpoint into the relevant teams API textbox (i.e. `http://myhost.com/my_endpoint`), then click on the brain.

 At the start of each turn, for a team with an api enabled, the current gamestate is posted to the configured endpoint: